Ministry of Defence Police: Deployment and locations

 The MDP is currently deployed at approximately 36 defence locations around the United Kingdom.
 These include—but are no longer limited to—military establishments, defence housing estates, military training areas, the royal dockyards, and the Atomic Weapons Establishment.
 Since January 2008, the MDP has also taken on the role of providing armed security at four gas terminals in the UK, part of the critical national infrastructure.
 In February 2015, the MDP deployed officers to GCHQ Cheltenham on a full-time basis; this was in response to the 2014 increase to the UK threat level from international terrorism.

-The MDP once had a presence at 120 MoD sites such as the Royal Arsenal, munitions and storage depots, Royal Ordnance Factories, and Defence Research Establishments.
-The end of both the Cold War and The Troubles in Northern Ireland, along with the subsequent closure of the Royal Arsenal, Woolwich, and the privatisation of entities such as the Royal Ordnance Factories reduced the number of sites that need an MDP presence.
-Many armed forces locations that previously relied upon the MDP for armed security have transferred that role to the Military Provost Guard Service.
-Some have retained an MDP presence for purely policing purposes, albeit in reduced numbers.

 Jurisdiction

 MDP officers are attested as constables in one of the three jurisdictions of the United Kingdom: England & Wales, Scotland and Northern Ireland, but can exercise their powers in matters relating to the Ministry of Defence Estate throughout the United Kingdom, and additionally in the circumstances described below.
 MDP officers' natural geographic jurisdiction relates to MOD property and land as set out in section 2 of the Ministry of Defence Police Act 1987, which was amended by the Anti-terrorism, Crime and Security Act 2001.
 MDP officers also have police jurisdiction in relation to certain persons connected with the MOD, crime related to the MOD and the escorting of the movement of MOD property anywhere in the United Kingdom.

-The MDP is classified by the Serious Organised Crime and Police Act 2005 as a special police force.
-This gives MDP officers conditional allowance to exercise the powers available to a constable of a territorial police force if an offence or incident is encountered outwith their natural jurisdiction.
-Additionally, the MDP is able to provide officers and specialist units to territorial police forces on a mutual assistance basis.

 MDP officers are able to take on the powers of constables of territorial police forces, or other special police forces, such as British Transport Police, in certain situations.
 This is known as 'extended jurisdiction' and use of these powers is set out in the Ministry of Defence Police Act (as amended).
 Protocols are in place which govern the relationships between the MOD Police and local forces under these circumstances.